Skatteetaten/gorg/README.md

  The component boober labels openshift/kuberneetes objects with the removeAfter label.
  Jenkins labels buildConfigs with removeAfter label.
 A project can configure ttl as an override in their Jenkinsfile.

 ## TODO:
  - get to work with icinga (?)(-)
  - Write contract test
- - Check if roles are correct for aurora-deleter (1/2)

 ### CODE INFO
  - oc login $DOCKERURL